DavesCodeMusings/unifi-opnsense/docs/index.md

 ## Firewall Rule Visualization
 ![Firewall Diagram](FirewallDiagram.png)

-_Figure 2: Another fabulous LibreOffice diagram showing network traffic flow between firewall interfaces._
+_Figure 2: Another fabulous LibreOffice diagram, this time showing network traffic flow between firewall interfaces._

 ## Setup Details
+To go deeper than what's shown in the diagrams, I've created a couple documents that detail the how and why.

 [IoT VLAN](iot.md) -- The first challenge I ran into was creating a separate network for Internet of Things (IoT) devices when my firewall only has two physical ethernet ports.
 The short answer is VLANs.
 For the details, see the guide.

 [Firewall Rules](firewall.md) -- For a little insight into how I decided which devices should go on which VLAN and how to control access via OPNSense, I've created this explanation of the process and the resulting firewall rules.